-Over the past decade, bestselling sf novelists and Libertarian Futurist Society leaders have recorded a variety of thought-provoking, illuminating, often provocative and occasionally humorous Worldcon panel discussions, podcasts and speeches at Prometheus Award ceremonies.
+Over the past decade, bestselling sf novelists and Libertarian Futurist Society leaders have recorded a fascinating variety of illuminating, often provocative and occasionally humorous Worldcon panel discussions, podcasts and speeches at Prometheus Award ceremonies.

 Among them: technology and free-market innovation, cultural change, the information society, the power of ideas, justice and individual rights, artificial intelligence, the importance of safeguarding freedom of expression and civil liberties, the civilizing and peaceful benefits of free trade and free markets and the dangers of unchecked government and authoritarianism.